jahilldev/component-elements/README.md

 ### wrapComponent

-If you need to wrap your component prior to render with a higher order function, your can provide it here.
+If you need to wrap your component prior to render with a higher order function, you can provide it here.
 For example, if you asynchronously resolve your component, but also make use of Redux, you'll need to provide a `wrapComponent` function to apply the Provider HOC etc. It can also be useful for themeing, or other use cases.

 ## Properties